On the convergence of the variational quantum eigensolver and quantum optimal control: Introduction

 VQAs aim to optimize a cost function $J[U]$ that characterizes how close a quantum circuit $U$ is to the problem solution.
-If the minimization is carried out directly over $U$, the rich theory of Riemannian gradient flows~\cite{Bro88+91, HM94, SGDH08} can be employed to design adaptive quantum algorithms \cite{ADAPTVQE,PhysRevA.107.062421, gluza2024double, mcmahon2025equating, suzuki2025grover, PhysRevResearch.5.033227, malvetti2024randomized} that prepare the ground state for almost all initial states \cite{PhysRevResearch.5.033227,malvetti2024randomized,gluza2024double, mcmahon2025equating, suzuki2025grover}.
-However, typically a fixed unitary transformation $U(\vec{\theta})$ that is parameterized by some variables $\vec{\theta}\in \mathbb R^{M}$ (e.g., rotational angles etc.) is used as a quantum circuit ansatz to solve the optimization problem.
+If the minimization is carried out directly over $U$ (i.e.~over the unitary group), the rich theory of Riemannian gradient flows, cf. e.g. \cite{Bro88+91, HM94, smith_optimization_1994, SGDH08, absil_optimization_2008, lee_first-order_2019} can be employed to design adaptive quantum algorithms \cite{ADAPTVQE,PhysRevA.107.062421, gluza_double-bracket_2025, mcmahon_equating_2025, suzuki_grovers_2025, PhysRevResearch.5.033227, malvetti_randomized_2024} that prepare the ground state for almost all initial states \cite{PhysRevResearch.5.033227,malvetti_randomized_2024,gluza_double-bracket_2025, mcmahon_equating_2025, suzuki_grovers_2025}.
+However, typically a fixed unitary transformation $U = U(\vec{\theta})$ that is parameterized by some variables $\vec{\theta}\in \mathbb R^{M}$ (e.g., rotational angles etc.) is used as a quantum circuit ansatz to solve the optimization problem.
 In this case, criteria for when a classical optimizer that iteratively updates $\vec{\theta}$ converges to a ground state are not known as parameterizing $U$ can introduce local optima.
 This setting is similar to the setting of quantum control where control field parameters are used to steer the time evolution of a quantum system in a desired fashion.